AbstractNoun/PD-GPT-Agent/PD-Framework.md

    - As buffer limit is approached (80%) scratchpad content should be evaluated for escalation to long-term memory or deleted

 2. **Internal Dialogue**
-  - Rolling 150-word buffer used by the agent to conduct a conversation with itself
+  - Rolling 150-word buffer used by the agent to conduct a conversation with itself amnd pursue its own goals
   - Evaluated and rewritten with every prompt
   - Any information that needs to persist between prompts must either be repeated or elevated to scratchpad memory
   - Four-fold structure: